Meteospax/obsidian-lexicalcs-plugin/.github/PHILOSOPHY.md

+> [!Note]
+> This is a clone of philosophy file of PATTERNU's project, it still applies to
+> this project, for more information, read the document.

 Let's start with the simplest and most introductory essence of the philosophy of the PATTERNU project - it defines the philosophy of those projects that use things surrounding its philosophy (scripts, CI/CD, etc.) if they have not designated their